Dizzy Mizz Lizzy: Formation and early years (1988–1994)

 When Tim Christensen's family moved from Espergærde to Valby, a district of Copenhagen, he started attending the Hanssted Skole, where he became friends with his classmate Martin Nielsen on the first day of school, They already cared more about music than about their school work, and decided to start a band.
 Nielsen picked up the bass because Christensen already played the guitar, and a friend recommended Søren Friis to them.
 Prior to choosing "Dizzy Mizz Lizzy", they also considered "Heaven", "King's Cross", "Battlefield", "After the Storm" and "Boyazont" as a band name.

 The trio practiced instrumentally in the first year while looking for a fourth member who could sing and play guitar, because Christensen, the band's songwriter, was too shy to sing.
 This continued until they held an audition with Noller from Hvidovre, who sang so badly that they sent him home after a glass of cola.
 It was then that Friis and Nielsen convinced Christensen to do the vocals in the absence of a better singer, because they felt that every time he sang to demonstrate how he wanted the melody, it sounded exactly the way it should.
 Later attempts at expanding to a quartet with an extra guitarist failed, and critics would explain: "From the outset it was clear that Tim Christensen was the group's undisputed center, but the band benefited significantly from the collective dynamics."

+Dizzy Mizz Lizzy's debut concert was in Valby on 8 December 1989 for about 75 people.
 In search of their own musical style, they used a cheap youth club in Hvidovre for a rehearsal room while playing "porn rock with nauseating choruses."
 Their inspiration came from poodle rock bands such as Europe, Bon Jovi and Def Leppard.
 They won the competition "Rock Træf" in 1990, using the 5,000 kr (about € 700, or US$ 800) in prize money to record a demo.
 The band subsequently entered Denmark's largest music championship DM i Rock in 1991 and came in fourth.

 Inspired by Nirvana's 1991 album Nevermind and especially the breakthrough hit "Smells Like Teen Spirit", their style became more inspired by grunge.
 As the band would explain, "Suddenly there was something about playing rock music the old-fashioned way."
-They would throw themselves onto "Hey Joe" by the Jimi Hendrix Experience, "Rock and Roll" by Led Zeppelin, and The Beatles' cover of the Larry Williams song "Dizzy, Miss Lizzy", from which they derived their band's name.
+They would throw themselves into "Hey Joe" by the Jimi Hendrix Experience, "Rock and Roll" by Led Zeppelin, and The Beatles' cover of the Larry Williams song "Dizzy, Miss Lizzy", from which they derived their band's name.
 They started writing potential song material and decided to dedicate themselves to a career in music.